 - transcutaneous electrical nerve stimulation (TENS), which uses electrical currents to help relieve nerve pain

-A case study about a woman diagnosed with depression showed that treatment with medications reduced symptoms of PGAD and helped her manage the condition.
+A about a woman diagnosed with depression showed that treatment with medications reduced symptoms of PGAD and helped her manage the condition.
 Some possible medications used to treat PGAD include:

 - clomipramine, an antidepressant often used to treat obsessive-compulsive disorder (OCD)